daniswastaken/abhikarala/README.md

 ## About This Project
 Website OSIS SMP Taruna Dra.
-Zulaeha
+Zulaeha.